JoshuaVandaele/Lua-Utilities-Snippets/README.md

 returns the current OS
 * `os.getArch()`
 get if the arch is 64 bits or 32 bits
+* `os.outputexec`
+Get the output of a system command

 ## Table
 * `table.merge(t1,t2)`